 Computational Design and Digital Fabrication

-Recent developments in computational design methods, fabrication techniques and robotic control open up new possibilities for materialization in architecture.
-Beyond the automation of traditional fabrication techniques, robotic tools create the opportunity to explore adaptive, interactive and responsive manufacturing methods.
-Students will develop skills and understanding for robotic fabrication, explore experimental robotic techniques (i.e. robotic interface, drone control, sensing, data processing, live streaming control and input/output signals), investigate computational design strategies and advanced robotic control for digital fabrication.
+Recent developments in computational design methods, fabrication processes and robotic control open up new possibilities for design and materialization in architecture.
+Beyond automating traditional fabrication techniques, robotics affords the opportunity to explore adaptive, interactive, and responsive digital fabrication methods.
+The aim of the course is to develop skills and understanding for relevant techniques for fabrication-oriented design including advanced computational methods, artificial intelligence, and development and prototyping of custom electronics.

 Throughout the course, students will be asked to engage practically with the curriculum through accomplishing short-term assignments in small groups.
 Where possible, synergies with the ITECH Research Pavilion (participation encouraged but not obligatory) are encouraged, which will enable students to investigate fabrication-oriented design in interdisciplinary teams as well as developing suitable computational design tools.
 The result of the investigations in this course will be a deeper understanding of the potential of robotic fabrication in architecture and proficiency in technologies for advanced fabrication of architectural systems, the development of computational tools, and experimental fabrication techniques.